zchee/neovim-wiki/GSoC-2019-Ideas.md

 **Description:**

-p2p architecture for data sharing between multiple nvim instances.
+p2p architecture for data sharing between multiple Nvim instances.
 Similar to Python's [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module, the idea is to to offload Nvim tasks (VimL and/or Lua) to child Nvim processes.

 **Difficulty:** Hard